Sewer Inspections in 2022—Everything You Need to Know

 Home vs. City Sewer Inspections

-The basic idea of a sewer inspection is to collect visual data on the conditions of the sewer system, regardless of whether the system being inspected is a home sewer system or a city’s sewer system.
+The basic idea of a sewer inspection is to collect visual data by doing a sewer scan on the conditions of the sewer system, regardless of whether the system being inspected is a home sewer system or a city’s sewer system.